CERTCC/CERT-Guide-to-CVD/docs/phases/index.md

 # 4. Phases of CVD

 *[\"You go through phases.
-You have to reinvent reasons for playing, and one year\'s answer might not do for another.\"
+You have to reinvent reasons for playing, and one year's answer might not do for another.\"
 -Yo-Yo Ma]{style="color: rgb(23,43,77);text-decoration: none;"}*

 *[